Brymbo Steelworks: Today

 A new major road has been built recently to connect the village of Brymbo to the new Mountain View houses on the former steelworks site.
 The road was opened in June 2021 and now opens up plans for more development such as a school, retail areas and business options.
+Stori Brymbo, a heritage visitor attraction, is under development on the steelworks site.

 Sport

 Brymbo Steelworks had a football team that won a number of local leagues.